-Our cloud genealogy guide is available at Genealogy in the Cloud, and our free podcast episode 91 offers tips for using the cloud.
+Our cloud genealogy guide and podcast episode 91 offers tips for using the cloud.
 Ideally, you want a cloud storage service that automatically backs up your computer whenever you’re online, so you won’t even have to think about it.

 12. Pack your toolbox

 Reducing your genealogy paper clutter isn’t just getting rid of unnecessary papers.
 It’s also avoiding the addition of more paper to your home.
 Stocking your computer and mobile devices with the following types of apps and tools will help you digitize your papers and keep you from having to hit the Print button.
 Look for these tools in your device’s app store or on the websites listed: